 Where the design community meets.

-Director at Pocketworks Joined over 4 years ago
+Director at Pocketworks Joined about 5 years ago

 Thanks Scott.
 I'm tempted to put the summary at the top or in a side bar.
 But the idea of relating features to how we solved it is good.